Ireland in the Eurovision Song Contest 2014: Final

-The national final featured commentary from a panel that consisted of music manager Louis Walsh, presenter Eoghan McDermott, producer Maia Dunphy and singer and former contest winner Linda Martin.
-Guest performers included Johnny Logan performing a medley of "What's Another Year", "Hold Me Now" and "Why Me?", and Paul Harrington and Charlie McGettigan performing "Rock 'n' Roll Kids".
+The national final took place on 28 February 2014 and featured guest performances from former contest winners Johnny Logan, Paul Harrington and Charlie McGettigan as well as commentary from a panel that consisted of music manager Louis Walsh, presenter Eoghan McDermott, producer Maia Dunphy, and singer and former contest winner Linda Martin.
 Following the 50/50 combination of votes from five regional juries and public televoting, "Heartbeat" performed by Can-linn featuring Kasey Smith was selected as the winner.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 20 January 2014, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Ireland was placed into the second semi-final, to be held on 8 May 2014, and was scheduled to perform in the second half of the show.

 Once all the competing songs for the 2014 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Ireland was set to perform in position 9, following the entry from Finland and before the entry from Belarus.

 In Ireland, the semi-finals were broadcast on RTÉ2 and the final was broadcast on RTÉ One with commentary by Marty Whelan.
 The second semi-final and final were also broadcast via radio on RTÉ Radio 1 with commentary by Shay Byrne and Zbyszek Zalinski.
 The Irish spokesperson, who announced the Irish votes during the final, was Nicky Byrne.